pingcap/docs/best-practices/pd-scheduling-best-practices.md

 Practically, if a node failure is considered unrecoverable, you can immediately take it offline.
 This makes PD replenish replicas soon in another node and reduces the risk of data loss.
 In contrast, if a node is considered recoverable, but the recovery cannot be done in 30 minutes, you can temporarily adjust `max-store-down-time` to a larger value to avoid unnecessary replenishment of the replicas and resources waste after the timeout.

 In TiDB v5.2.0, TiKV introduces the mechanism of slow TiKV node detection.
-By sampling the requests in TiKV, it calculates a score ranging from 1 to 100.
-A TiKV node with a score greater than or equal to 80 is marked as slow.
+By sampling the requests in TiKV, this mechanism works out a score ranging from 1 to 100.
+A TiKV node with a score higher than or equal to 80 is marked as slow.
 You can add [`evict-slow-store-scheduler`](/pd-control.md#scheduler-show--add--remove--pause--resume--config) to detect and schedule slow nodes.
-When one and only one slow node appears, and the slow score reaches the upper limit (100 by default), all leaders in the node will be evicted.
+If only one TiKV is detected as slow, and the slow score reaches the upper limit (100 by default), the leader in this node will be evicted (similar to the effect of `evict-leader-scheduler`).